ImperialSpaceSociety/picotracker-Lora/README.md

 Once you open Keil, it should look like this.
 Ensure that the 1.3a_variant of the code is selected(highlighted in picture): ![image](https://user-images.githubusercontent.com/26815217/103182972-58b61b80-48a7-11eb-9189-2644d05e65e5.png)

 Then to upload, ensure the ST-link programmer is connected to the tracker, and hit compile and then upload or debug.
+Note: Its necessary to compile before uploading, or it will not have the latest hex file to flash to the tracker.
 ![image](https://user-images.githubusercontent.com/26815217/116326533-962aa700-a7bc-11eb-8606-af7147ce3ca0.png)